potatoDie/bezier-timing/readme.md

 ##Opportunities
 -	Create loops by giving the first and last control points the same value.
 -	Add more _keyframes_ by supplying a longer list.

+##Example
+For an example and an editor please visit http://www.potatodie.nl/bezier-timing/.